Import¶

 Gzip compressed files are also supported.

 CrateDB Cloud allows convenient imports directly from S3-compatible storage.
-To import a file form bucket, provide the name of your bucket, and path to the file.
+To import a file from a bucket, provide the name of your bucket, and path to the file.
 The S3 Access Key ID, and S3 Secret Access Key are also needed.
 You can also specify the endpoint for non-AWS S3 buckets.
 Keep in mind that you may be charged for egress traffic, depending on your provider.
 There is also a volume limit of 10 GiB per file for S3 imports.
-The usual file formats are supported - CSV (all variants), JSON (JSON-Lines, JSON Arrays and JSON Documents), and Parquet.

 Note